Alluxio/alluxio-py/tests/README.md

 The following command is run on node 1.
 It runs 20 iterations of the parallel read task.
 In each iteration, 2 python processes are run concurrently.
-Process 0 reads /alluxio-py-test/node_2/process_0 from Alluxio and writes it to the local file /tmp/aluxio-py-test/process_0.
+For example, during the first iteration, process 0 reads /alluxio-py-test/iteration_0/node_2/process_0 from Alluxio and writes it to the local file /tmp/aluxio-py-test/iteration_0/process_0;
-Process 1 reads /alluxio-py-test/node_2/process_1 from Alluxio and writes it to the local file /tmp/alluxio-py-test/process_1.
+process 1 reads /alluxio-py-test/iteration_0/node_2/process_1 from Alluxio and writes it to the local file /tmp/alluxio-py-test/iteration_0/process_1.

 ```bash
 ./parallel_read.py \